DanEdens/EventGhost-Rust/README.md

 ## Current Status

 EventGhost-Rust is currently in active development.
 The core architecture is in place, and we're actively implementing features to reach feature parity with the original EventGhost.

+## GTK4 Compatibility

+We've updated several files to ensure compatibility with GTK4:

+1. Updated import paths in `src/eg/classes/tree_ctrl.rs` to use GTK4 components
+2. Fixed ModifierType imports in `src/eg/classes/config_view.rs` to use `gdk4::ModifierType`
+3. Updated Rectangle imports in `src/eg/classes/log_ctrl.rs` to use `gdk4::Rectangle`
+4. Fixed RGBA imports in `src/eg/classes/dialog.rs` to use `gdk4::RGBA`
+5. Implemented MockPlugin and MockEvent directly in core modules for testing

+These changes ensure that the application works correctly with GTK4 and avoids deprecation warnings.

+### Known Issues

+There is an access violation occurring in some tests when run together, but individual tests run fine.
+This will require further investigation.